T0mm1-byte/ctf-writeups/CrewCTF/gasgasgas/writeup.md

 - ACK Delimeter: 1 bit (always 1)
 - End of Frame: 7 bits (always 1s)

-Without the last 3 fields and considering 64 bits of Data (Data Length = 1000) the frame size is 120 bits.
+Without the last 3 fields and considering 64 bits of Data (Data Length = 1000) the frame size is 120 bits (excluding the series of 1s at the end of the frame).
 At this point I was sure I was looking at data frames and that probably the flag was in the Data field so I wrote a script to show each field of the ustuffed frames.
 Unfortunately, the results were completely off with almost every field containing wrong bits.
-I tried to reverse the order of tne frames and bit and somehow it worked.
+I tried to reverse the order of frames and bits and somehow it worked.

 ```python
 import csv